 - meet the new national requirement for all preservice teachers to undertake an authentic culminating summative assessment to demonstrate professional readiness.
-As indicated below, the official Trial of the GTPA was completed and the report accepted by AITSL in 2017. - enable preservice teachers in their final year to demonstrate their ability to engage with the full cycle of teaching practice. - enable preservice teachers to demonstrate the impact their teaching has had on student learning.
+As indicated below, the official Trial of the GAPA was completed and the report accepted by AITSL in 2017. - Enable teachers in their final year to demonstrate their ability to engage with the full cycle ofteaching practice. - enable preservice teachers to demonstrate the impact